How to Start an Ice Cream ShopLast updated on 5/24/2022

-- Gelato - Similar to ice cream in look and taste, but gelato often contains less fat, churned at a slower speed, and served at a warmer temperature.
+- Gelato - While it’s similar to ice cream in appearance and flavor, gelato often contains less fat, is churned at a slower speed, and is served at a warmer temperature.

 - Frozen Yogurt - As the name suggests, frozen yogurt is made with yogurt, milk, and cream, resulting in a tangier taste than ice cream.